 Trustee, KPB Corporation

-Shawn Taylor’s philanthropic endeavors and volunteerism have benefitted numerous charitable organizations, from her daughters’ schools to highly recognized organizations throughout the Washington region.
-She is a Member of Partners in Research and an Advocate for Doctors Speak Out at Georgetown University Medical Center, a Member and Advocate for the SCORE Council at Children’s National Medical Center, an Advocate and Advancement Committee Member for the University of Virginia Medical Center and an Advocate and Committee Member for Knock Out Abuse, a non-profit organization committed to helping abused women in the Washington area.
+Shawn’s other philanthropic endeavors and volunteerism have benefited numerous charitable organizations, from her daughters’ schools to highly recognized organizations throughout the Washington region.
+She is a Member of Partners in Research and an Advocate for Doctors Speak Out at Georgetown University Medical Center, a Member and Advocate for the SCORE Council at Children’s National Medical Center.

 Shawn is a Vice President and Trustee for The KPB Corporation.
-Shawn holds degrees in psychology and health from the University of Maryland.
+She holds degrees in psychology and health from the University of Maryland.
 She, her husband and three daughters live in McLean, VA.

 Meryl Comer, Founding Board Member

 Meryl Comer, an Emmy-award winning and 30 year veteran reporter, producer, and talk show host , was named President of the Geoffrey Beene Foundation Alzheimer's Initiative in November 2007.
 Winner of the 2005 Shriver Profiles in Dignity Award and the 2007 Proxmire Award, Ms. Comer has provided testimony before Congress, served two terms on the National Board of the Alzheimer’s Association National Board and on the 2008 Alzheimer’s Study Group, charged with presenting a National Strategic Plan to Congress.